Biomaterials and Bio-inspired Engineering

 This research area focuses on characterising, understanding, and modelling the microscopic and mesoscopic properties of biological structures and assemblies to create new bio-inspired materials with complex functions and applications in Biomedicine and BioEngineering.

-The following selected research topics list some examples of current activities that are pursued by the MSB members.
+The following selected research topics list some examples of current activities that are pursued by the MSB principal investigators.

 All living organisms, ranging from the simplest bacteria to the most complex vertebrates, continuously consume nutrients from the environment.
 These externally acquired resources power diverse microscopic processes that are essential for the survival and reproduction of cells and organisms.
 Thus in a cellular environment energy is injected at the molecular scales through motion of the elemental energy consuming nanomachines.
 Elucidating the basic physical laws that govern the collective behavior of such bustling cellular environments is essential not only for deciphering the physical basis of life but also for engineering complex machines that are capable of reproducing or interfering with functionalities found in living organisms, which is needed for identifying cures for malfunctioning found in many diseases.
 This research project aims particularly to reconstitute fundamental functional modules of cells connected to the cytoskeletal machinery.